sakamies/async-customelement/README.md

 customElements.define('async-', AsyncElement)
 ```

 Use the element.
-The url in the `src` attribute will be fetched with [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch) and the result will be set as the [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) of your async element.
+The url in the `src` attribute will be fetched with [`fetch(url)`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch) and the result will be set as the [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) of your async element.

 ```html
 <async- src="/remote.html"></async->
 ```

+When the element is defined, fetching will start as soon the async element is encountered by the browser.

 ## Reloading